-Céline Rottier speaks eight languages and has two master’s degrees.
-She wants to spur global economic development by contributing to a sustainable energy future.
+Céline Rottier speaks 8 languages and has 2 master’s degrees.
+She wants to spur development by contributing to a sustainable energy future.

 Name: Céline Rottier

 Education: Delft University of Technology (Master of Science in Offshore Engineering), Columbia University (Master in International Energy Management and Policy)

 I want to have a positive impact on the socio-economic development of countries by contributing to a sustainable energy future.
 Finance is the place where the technical, commercial and political aspects of an energy project intersect.
 Since I think I can have the biggest impact by working in this area, this is where I want to be.

 Languages: Dutch, French, English, German, Spanish, Portuguese, Italian and Russian

 Currently reading: “Political Order and Political Decay: From the Industrial Revolution to the Globalization of Democracy,” by Francis Fukuyama

 In 2009, about 900 young people from around the world gathered at a Youth Forum in Paris to exchange views on the energy future.
 For me it was the culmination of a year’s hard work with an international team of young organizers, setting up a program with workshops and speaker sessions involving the most renowned energy gurus and business leaders.

 Over three days we created an international hub where creativity, entrepreneurship and business intelligence thrived and young people challenged senior industry leaders on stage in face-to-face debates.
 Living such a memorable moment has had a profound impact on me.
 It broadened my perspectives and helped me to develop my international curiosity.

 How did you become interested in international affairs?